 Museum Jorn's collection is unlike any other collection

 Since Asger Jorn’s death in 1973, the museum’s art collection has steadily grown, and has more than doubled, owing to purchases and donations from artists and collectors.
 Today, the museum owns a large collection of Danish and foreign art, which is on view in the changing exhibitions.
-A count indicates that 452 artists are represented by the museum, of which only a few have been mentioned here.
+A count indicates that more than 550 artists are represented by the museum, of which only a few have been mentioned here.

 The early 1900s